Vindeby Offshore Wind Farm: Technology

 The developers contracted Bonus Energy to supply 11 wind turbines (450 kW each) for the project, placed in shallow waters.
 The annual power was equivalent to 2-3,000 Danish households.
 The turbines were modified for offshore use by sealing the towers and controlling the humidity inside with air conditioning, extending the life of the machinery.

 The area was also used for a wave plant in 2010.

 Recycling and waste management

 When the Vindeby Offshore Wind Farm was taken down in 2017, most of the components were recycled into new use, particularly metals and concrete.
-All 33 wind turbine blades (1.2 tonnes each, 39 tonnes total) were sent to various organisations for further use.
+Most of the 33 wind turbine blades (1.2 tonnes each, 39 tonnes total) were sent to various organisations for further use.
 Most were examined by Risø, some were re-acquired by their manufacturer LM Wind Power or displayed at museums, and some were recycled into noise barriers.
 However, 1.1 tonne of the fiberglass from the hub ended as cut up at the Rærup Controlled Landfill near Aalborg, even though it is not an environmentally friendly way of handling waste.